TEMPORARILY CLOSED

 Tea towels became fashionable in 18th century England when society ladies embroidered linens to use while serving tea.
 Today, many people enjoy collecting decorative tea towels, including Fée Halsted, the founder of Ardmore, who designs whimsical tea towels inspired by their ceramic art.

-Society ladies showed off their embroidered tea towels to friends at parties.
-They often preferred to dry their valuable tea services themselves rather than trust the servants with their delicate china.
+Ladies often preferred to dry their valuable tea services themselves rather than trust their maids with their delicate china.
 The soft cloths were also used as elegant tray cloths, to handle hot teapots and keep baked goods warm.

 Tea towels often became family heirlooms that were handed down through the generations.
 As the beverage grew in popularity throughout Britain and America, absorbent cotton and linen towels were commercially available, and tea towels became household essentials for drying dishes, wiping up spills and other kitchen tasks.